IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

      If you build Python from source, remember to pass `--enable-shared` as a parameter to  `configure`.
 After installation, set the `LD_LIBRARY_PATH` environment variable to `Python_Install>/lib`.

-1. Include the fully qualified path of the `com.ibm.streamsx.topology/opt/python/packages` directory in the `PYTHONPATH` environment variable.
-For example, enter the following command on the command line:

-        export PYTHONPATH=/home/myuser/download/com.ibm.streamsx.topology/opt/python/packages:$PYTHONPATH
+1. Streams also includes a version of the `streamsx` package, so to make sure you are using the latest version of streamsx and not the one bundled with Streams, you should either:

+   - Remove the `PYTHONPATH` environment variable, e.g `unset PYTHONPATH`
+   - Or, make sure that `PYTHONPATH` does not include a path ending with `com.ibm.streamsx.topology/opt/python/package`.

+   **Tip**: Add the `unset PYTHONPATH` line to your `home-directory/.bashrc` shell initialization file.
+Otherwise, you'll have to enter the command every time you start IBM Streams.

 1. Set the `PYTHONHOME` application environment variable on your Streams instance by entering the following `streamtool` command on the command line:

         streamtool setproperty -i <INSTANCE_ID> -d <DOMAIN_ID> --application-ev PYTHONHOME=<path_to_python_install>